falcosecurity/falco-website/content/en/docs/getting-started/running.md

 ### Fully privileged {#docker-privileged}

-To run Falco in a container using Docker with full privileges:
+To run Falco in a container using Docker with full privileges use the following commands.

-If you want to use Falco with the Kernel module driver
+If you want to use Falco with the Kernel module driver:

 ```shell
 docker pull falcosecurity/falco:latest